 Can any visits be done locally?

-Visits must be done at one of the participating sites.
+Visits for the VBP15-004 trial must be done at one of the participating sites.

 Will I get paid for participating in this research study?

 No, but travel, stay, and meal expenses are paid for by the study.